comprehensive hormone support

-Comprehensive hormone testing can be completed in the blood or urine.
-However, we are learning that urine testing can provide more valuable information on hormone metabolization pathways.
-The urine test used to profile reproductive hormones – estrogen, progesterone, testosterone & their metabolites (breakdown products).
-It also shows how cortisol & it’s metabolite cortisone changes throughout the day (4 separate samples to graph the changes).
-To help complete a circadian rhythm patterns (sleep & wake cycle) it also shows how much melatonin is produced.
+Comprehensive hormone testing may be completed in the blood or urine.
+However, we are learning that urine testing can provide valuable information for certain hormone metabolization pathways.
+The urine test is used to profile reproductive hormones – estrogen, progesterone, testosterone & their metabolites (breakdown products).
+It also shows how cortisol & its metabolite cortisone, changes throughout the day (4 separate samples to graph the changes).
+To help map out circadian rhythm patterns (sleep & wake cycle), the test can also show how much melatonin is produced.
 Lastly, the urine hormone test also tests for organic acid markers of nutrients, antioxidants, neurotransmitters (dopamine & epinephrine/norepinephrine) and oxidative stress/inflammation markers.

-This test may be helpful under certain circumstances and can provide a wealth of knowledge on hormone health.
+A comprehensive hormone test may be helpful under certain circumstances and can provide a wealth of knowledge on hormone health.
 However, there are hormones & markers that should and can only be tested in the blood.
-For example, Luteinizing Hormone (LH), Follicle Stimulating Hormone (FSH), Thyroid stimulating hormone (TSH), Thyroid Hormones (T3 & T4), Insulin and others if needed.
+For example, Luteinizing Hormone (LH), Follicle Stimulating Hormone (FSH), Thyroid stimulating hormone (TSH), Thyroid Hormones (T3 & T4), Insulin, Prolactin and some others, if indicated.

 Not all tests are required all of the time.
-The DUTCH test is a comprehensive hormone test that is an optional test that can help you understand your health better.
+A comprehensive hormone test is an optional test that can help you understand your health better and is only recommended by your naturopathic doctor if indicated.

 -